learn-co-curriculum/dsc-data-viz/README.md

 <img src="images/image_bar_hist.png" width="700">
 <br>

 In matplotlib, we can use `plt.hist()` function to draw a histogram while passing in values from the required data variable.
-First, we shall use the `np.random.randn()` function to generate 200 numbers with a 0 mean normal distribution.
+First, we shall use the `np.random.randn()` function again to generate 200 numbers with a 0 mean normal distribution.

 ```python